 I have enjoyed working in higher education since 1993.
 The first eight and a half years of my career were spent in the realm of Student Affairs (all those college-things that happen outside of the classroom) at various universities including Ball State University, Butler University, and the University of Tennessee.

 I then transitioned from Student Affairs to Academic Affairs.
 After returning to school to study teacher education, I realized my true passion for teaching and learning.
 Knowing the Student Affairs side of institutions has truly given me a better understanding of students and all that they bring to our classrooms – both our face-to-face classrooms and our virtual classrooms.

-My current research interests most specifically include creating an efficient system to improve the adoption of interactive open education resources for student engagement.
+My recent research interests most specifically include creating an efficient system to improve the adoption of interactive open education resources for student engagement.
 In addition, much of my reading and study focuses on practices to cognitively and socially engage learners, effective course and curriculum design, professional development strategies, teaching practices for active learning, and effective implementation of teaching technologies.
 I truly enjoy teaching and learning!

 Thanks for visiting!
 Please subscribe for updates!